- 1 Savings Vs. Money Market Accounts

 Best Features: Discover Online Savings

 The Discover Online Savings account is popular for its high interest rate (0.95% APY) that applies to ALL balances (rather than rates that are tiered).
-The minimum opening balance is only $500, but realistically you’ll probably want to deposit much more to see favorable earnings.
+There is no minimum balance required to open an account.
 Discover is a reputable bank, well-known for its great customer service.

 There are no Monthly Fees and no minimum balance requirements.
 Interest is also compounded Daily (more earnings) and paid Monthly.
 The mobile app is feature rich and let’s you deposit checks, transfer funds, and view your account activity using your smartphone.